The best free personal finance tool is Personal Capital. This is based off six years of testing dozens of different personal finance tools online.

 Personal Capital was founded in 2011 by ex-Paypal and Intuit CEO Bill Harris.
 They have the best free personal finance tools on the web today.
-I've been tracking my net worth with Personal Capital for free since the beginning and have been successfully able to optimize my finances to record highs as a result of using each personal finance tool on their platform.
+I've been tracking my net worth with Personal Capital for free since the beginning.
+I've successfully optimized my finances to record highs as a result of using each personal finance tool on their platform.

-Personal Capital is based right here in the San Francisco Bay Area, and I have personal spend spend hundreds of hours meeting with senior management and consulting with the firm from nascent startup to an established personal finance stalwart.
+Personal Capital is based right here in the San Francisco Bay Area.
+I have personal spend spend hundreds of hours meeting with senior management.
+I've also consulted with the firm from nascent startup to an established personal finance stalwart.

 6) Shows Your Portfolio's Investment Efficiency.
 Based on your risk tolerance and investment objectives questionnaire, Personal Capital will give you an idea of where your current allocation is on the Efficient Frontier Curve.
 The Efficient Frontier Curve is the best returns for a certain level of risk.
 You want to be on the curve and not above or below.

 7) Recommends Specific Dollar Amounts To Invest.
 Financial advice is useless if there is no actionable advice.
 The best free personal finance tool will recommend the specific dollar amounts to invest or reinvest in each asset class to get you to an optimal asset allocation.
 In this example below, the investor is too heavily weighted in cash.